Employment Rights Act - summary

 |

-Collective redundancy protective award (20+ affected employees) | Expected (but not confirmed) April 2026 | The maximum 'protective award' for failure to consult in collective redundancy is expected to double from 90 days' pay to 180 days' pay. | Redundancy policy | Timeline for proposed redundancies and consultation periods will need to be carefully considered.
+Collective redundancy protective award (20+ affected employees) | 6 April 2026 | The maximum 'protective award' for failure to consult in collective redundancy will double from 90 days' pay to 180 days' pay. | Redundancy policy | Timeline for proposed redundancies and consultation periods will need to be carefully considered.

 |

-Whistleblowing protections for sexual harassment | Change expected in April 2026 | Sexual harassment is expected to become a 'qualifying disclosure' under whistleblowing law. | Whistleblowing policy | This will mean protection from detriment and unfair dismissal for whistleblowers making a sexual harassment disclosure. |
+Whistle-blowing protections for sexual harassment | 6 April 2026 | Sexual harassment becomes a 'qualifying disclosure' under whistleblowing law. | Whistleblowing policy | Workers raising sexual harassment concerns gain protection from detriment and unfair dismissal. |

 Harassment | Likely to be October 2026 | The Bill will increase employers’ duties in this area in two ways by: